-24. Sphyraena barracuda / Great barracuda / Barakuda, paskada, kuda / GBA
+38. Sphyraena barracuda / Great barracuda / Barakuda, paskada, kuda / GBA

 The Great barracuda may reach lengths of 2m.
-The body is elongate and slim, torpedo-shaped, with the dorsal side green/grey and the ventral side while/silver (Figure 33).
+The body is elongate and slim, torpedo-shaped, with the dorsal side green/grey and the ventral side while/silver (Figure 48).
 Irregular dark blotches may be present along the lower flanks, and a number of diagonal darks bars present on the upper flanks.
 The dorsal fins are widely separated, the anal fin is small.
-The
+The caudal, anal and dorsal fins are dark with white tips.
+The snout is long and pointed, with a protruding lower jaw and many long, sharp teeth.

-Figure 33.
+Figure 48.
 Sphyraena barracuda / Great barracuda / Barakuda, paskada, kuda / GBA

-25. Prionace glauca / Blue shark / Hiu / BSH
+39. Prionace glauca / Blue shark / Hiu / BSH

-The Blue shark has a slender body and a characteristic deep blue/indigo colour on the dorsal side (Figure 34).
+The Blue shark has a slender body and a characteristic deep blue/indigo colour on the dorsal side (Figure 49).
 The colour changes to a bright blue on the sides and turns white on the ventral side.
 The snout is long and pointed, with large eyes and conical teeth.
 The pectoral fins are long and slightly curved.
 The second dorsal fin is much smaller than the first.
 The upper lobe of the caudal fin is elongated, with a notch below the tip.
 The lower lobe of the causal fin is short.

-Figure 34.
+Figure 49.
 Prionace glauca / Blue shark / Hiu / BSH